jeanparpaillon/omegat/release/readme.txt

   - DocBook documentation file format

 Core changes:
-  TO BE DETERMINED
+  - Flexible (Sentence) Segmentation
+  - File format filters may be created as plugins
+  - Refactored code with more comments
+  - Windows installer
+  - Attributes of HTML tags are translatable
+  - Full TMX 1.1-1.4b Level 1 compatibility
+  - Partial TMX 1.4b Level 2 support

-New UI features (compared to OmegaT 1.6 series):
+New UI features (comparing to 1.4 OmegaT series):
-  TO BE DETERMINED
+  - Find interface rewritten with enhanced functionality
+  - Main interface improved by using dockable windows

 ==============================================================================